How could you make money through stock photography?

 If you are interested in making a living with your camera, the realm of stock photography could be rather profitable.
 A stock photographer could pick the subjects and niches he captures and the schedule he works, and it is a more flexible choice than becoming a wedding or portrait photographer.
 Stock photography is a cutthroat industry, and you need to produce high-quality photos with a creative and unique approach.

 Photos look different when seen on the internet, and there are a few steps you need to take to ensure that they look as bright and sharp as when you view them on an external monitor or a camera screen.
 The photographer likewise needs to be careful in protecting his photos and mitigate the risk of copyright infringement.
-Here is a 4-step process that could help you make sure that your stock photography images have the best chance of selling:
+Here is a process that could help you make sure that your stock photography images have the best chance of selling:

 Get It Right in the Camera

 You can avoid making basic oversights when snapping stock images.
 Make sure that every picture is composed and captured for maximum effect, and pay close attention to exposure and focus.
 You could create minor modifications in Photoshop or other photo editing tools and software later, but it would be better to do it right the first time.